ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 The SUT is the server side of the test suite environment.
 Exchange Server(s) and Active Directory have defined system requirements which should be taken into account during deployment.
-The Exchange MAPI Protocol test suites do not have any additional SUT resource requirements.
+Exchange MAPI Protocol Test Suites do not have any additional SUT resource requirements.

 ### Test suite client